Clinical Exome Sequencing

 The test may miss some genetic changes.
 Additionally, it may detect variants of uncertain significance (VUS) that are not clearly classified as harmful or harmless.
 It may reveal incidental findings—unexpected information unrelated to the current health concern.

-CES vs. Other Genetic Tests
+Clinical exome Sequencing vs. Other Genetic Tests

 Gene Panels : These tests analyze a preselected group of genes related to a specific condition.
 While faster and more targeted, they may miss unexpected mutations that CES could detect.